Group and Pensions Administrators Coverage for Drug & Alcohol Rehab Treatment

 Insurance for Inpatient Addiction Treatment vs. Outpatient

-Depending on the specifics of your GPA coverage, you will have the option of attending an inpatient or outpatient treatment center.
+Depending on the specifics of your GPA coverage, you will have the option of attending a substance abuse inpatient or outpatient treatment center.
 There are trusted, reputable sources such as rehabs.com that can offer a greater insight into the coverage offered by your provider.
 According to rehabs.com, if your addiction is deemed minor by a counselor or trusted doctor, you should consider attending an outpatient facility.
 The major difference from an inpatient center is that it does not provide residential housing for patients.
 You are free to leave as soon as you complete your treatment, which typically lasts a few hours or more per day.
 An inpatient facility offers a much greater level of care.
 It has 24-hour service, so is always able to provide assistance to patients.
 Much of a patient’s day will be spent going through treatment such as therapy and group discussions.

 How to Cover What Insurance Won’t